livingdocsIO/documentation/content/reference-docs/public-api/document-categories.md

 ---

 {{< api-example
-  title="Get a Category with all Information (public-api:read)"
+  title="Get a Category with all Information" scopes="public-api:read"
 >}}

 --query--